swordlordcodingcrew/fennel/README.md

 If you happen to know how to write Go, documentation or can help out with something else, drop us a note at *contact at swordlord dot com*.
 As more helping hands we have, as quicker this server gets up and feature complete.

 If some feature is missing, just remember that this is an Open Source Project.
-If you need something, think about contributing it yourself...
+If you need something, think about contributing it yourself, pull requests welcome...

 ## Dependencies ##